About The Company

 One thing Sweetheart lovers can count on each year is the candy's simple, familiar formula.
 Both Sweethearts and NECCO Wafers use the same batter: sugar, corn syrup, gelatin, gums, coloring and flavoring.
 Once the dough is rolled out, imprinted with sayings and then stamped out in the familiar heart shape, it goes through a 45-minute drying cycle to reach its proper consistency.

-To meet the high demand for Sweethearts, NECCO continuously produces them from late February through mid-January of the following year, and amazingly, the entire production, approximately 100,000 pounds per day sells out in just six weeks!
+To meet the high demand for Sweethearts, NECCO continuously produces them from late February through mid-January of the following year, and amazingly, the entire annual production, approximately 2 Billion individual Sweethearts, sells out in just six weeks!
 One thing is for sure, no matter what the cute sayings are, fans will always love to celebrate Valentine’s Day with Sweethearts!